 Topping the list is Lexus with only 140 issues per 100 vehicles, according to J.D.
 Power.

-Lexus got a boost from its models, such as the Lexus ES and the Lexus RX.
-In fact, the Lexus GX won the highest-ranked midsize premium SUV.
+Lexus got a boost from its models, such as the Lexus RX.
+In fact, the Lexus GX ranked highest among midsize premium SUVs.
+This brand is a great option if you want to keep more cash in your wallet in the long run.

 Bottom line